Variance modifiers limitations

 .
 Therefore, we can freely use out

-when we only read from a generic object and in
+when we only read from a generic object, and we can freely use in

 when we only modify that generic object.